metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `namespace` (String) Namespace is the ConfigMap namespace.

+<a id="nestedatt--spec--rules--validate--pod_security--context--global_reference"></a>
+### Nested Schema for `spec.rules.validate.pod_security.context.global_reference`

+Optional:

+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
+For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.
+- `name` (String) Name of the global context entry

 <a id="nestedatt--spec--rules--validate--pod_security--context--image_registry"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.context.image_registry`

 Required:

-- `reference` (String) Reference is image reference to a container image in the registry.
-Example: ghcr.io/kyverno/kyverno:latest
+- `reference` (String) Reference is image reference to a container image in the registry.Example: ghcr.io/kyverno/kyverno:latest

 Optional:

 - `image_registry_credentials` (Attributes) ImageRegistryCredentials provides credentials that will be used for authentication with registry (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--variable--image_registry_credentials))
-- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used to transform the ImageData struct returned as a result of processing the image reference.
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the ImageData struct returned as a result of processingthe image reference.

 <a id="nestedatt--spec--rules--validate--pod_security--context--variable--image_registry_credentials"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.context.variable.image_registry_credentials`